Whitmer strikes 1931 abortion ban from Michigan law

 “Today, we’re going to take action to make sure that our statutes and our laws reflect our values and our constitution,” Whitmer said at a bill signing outside of Detroit.

-The 1931 abortion ban, which made it a four-year felony to assist in an abortion, had long been dormant before the U.S. Supreme Court overturned Roe v.
-Wade in June.
+The 1931 abortion ban made it a four-year felony to assist in an abortion.
+Roe v.
+Wade had made the law null and void until the landmark decision was overturned in June by the U.S. Supreme Court.

-Courts blocked the ban from taking effect while a citizen-led initiative to enshrine abortion rights in the state's constitution received more signatures than any other ballot proposal in state history.
-Voters overwhelmingly approved the proposal in last November's midterms, making the 1931 law unconstitutional and unenforceable.
+Courts blocked the ban from taking effect while a citizen-led initiative to enshrine abortion rights in the state’s constitution received more signatures than any other ballot proposal in state history to put the question before voters.
+Voters overwhelmingly approved the proposal in last November’s midterms, making the 1931 law unconstitutional and unenforceable.

 The 1931 ban could have been enforced in the future had voters collected enough signatures to once again amend the state constitution and repeal abortion rights.
 Whitmer’s signature Wednesday eliminated that possibility, erasing the law completely.